Wednesday, March 19, 2025

 March 31, 2025 Draft

 Took a couple days away from the simulator after the March 28 drafts.
-Not sure I can top the "volume business" draft of 3/28.
+Not sure I can top the "Volume Business" draft of 3/28.
 (Ha ha!
 3/28!
 Good times!)
 Then again…

-Obviously a "stick and pick" draft, with a focus on the Patriots weakest links: OT, WR, Edge.
+Obviously a "Stick and Pick" draft, with a focus on the Patriots weakest links: OT, WR, Edge.

 It was hard to turn down the picks offered for #4 and yes, I passed on Travis Hunter to take Will Campbell.
 I don't get why Patriots Nation has talked themselves out of taking the best offensive lineman in the draft (even if he is a guard) when the Pats O-Line is ass.
 Anyway, three OT picks (Campbell, Pierce, Travis), three WR picks (Harris, Higgins, Lacy) and three D-Line picks that can get after the QB (Baron, Powell-Ryland, Ingram-Dawkins).